 2.2 Obstacles and Challenges

-Change is never easy, but it’s also not something you can ignore if you want to stay in the game.
+Transformation is never easy, but it’s also not something you can ignore if you want to stay in the game.

 Here are some of the challenges you might face when migrating to an automated testing setup.
 They are inspired by firsthand experience and online sources such as the 15th State of Agile Report which describes obstacles to the adoption of Agile.